Illegal phone tapping case: CBI registers FIR against ex-Mumbai Police commissioner | Law-Order

 The company had done audit around the time the co-location irregularities are alleged to have taken place.

 The company was incorporated by Pandey in March 2001 and he quit as its director in May 2006.
-His son and mother later took charge of the company.
+His son and mother later took charge.

 The police officer, who studied at IIT-Kanpur and Harvard University, is understood to have established the company after he resigned from service.